Hallway

-A hallway or corridor is an interior space in a building that is used to connect other rooms.
+A hallway (also passage, passageway, corridor or hall) is an interior space in a building that is used to connect other rooms.
 Hallways are generally long and narrow.

 Hallways must be sufficiently wide to ensure buildings can be evacuated during a fire, and to allow people in wheelchairs to navigate them.
 The minimum width of a hallway is governed by building codes.
 Minimum widths in residences are 36 in in the United States.
 Hallways are wider in higher-traffic settings, such as schools and hospitals.

 In 1597 John Thorpe is the first recorded architect to replace multiple connected rooms with rooms along a corridor each accessed by a separate door.